Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Conservative-to-Primitive Transformation

-In astrophysical applications that employ microphysical EOS like neutron star mergers, the pressure is interpolated from a EOS table in form of $\bar{p}(\rho,T,Y_e)$, where the specific internal energy is implicitly given by the temperature $T$.
-Hence, each root\newtxt{-}finding step for \eqref{eq:rootfinding:f} includes another root finder for the function
+In astrophysical applications that employ microphysical EOS like neutron star mergers, the pressure is interpolated from an EOS table in the form of $\bar{p}(\rho,T,Y_e)$, where the specific internal energy is implicitly given by the temperature $T$.
+Hence, each root{-}finding step for~\eqref{eq:rootfinding:f} includes another root finder for the function

-in order to find the temperature \cite{Wilson.2010}.
+in order to find the temperature~\cite{Wilson.2010}.
 It is common to interpolate the three-dimensional EOS tables using a linear scheme.
-In order to evaluate the EOS at $(\rho,T,Y_e)$, first the nearest neighbours to the point are determined, then the value $\bar{p}(\rho,T,Y_e)$ is determined by a eight-point Lagrange interpolation formula.
-For our benchmarks, we adapted this linear interpolation algorithm from \cite{OConnor.2010}.
+In order to evaluate the EOS at $(\rho,T,Y_e)$, first the nearest neighbors to the point are determined, then the value $\bar{p}(\rho,T,Y_e)$ is determined by linear Lagrangian interpolation, using an eight-point stencil.
+For our benchmarks, we adapted this linear interpolation algorithm from~\cite{OConnor.2010}.